SydneyBioX/BIDCell/README.md

 # BIDCell: Biologically-informed self-supervised learning for segmentation of subcellular spatial transcriptomics data

-> **Note**: This version of the code was implemented to work across 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq.
+> **Note**: This version of the code was tested across 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq.
 Please take care with the appropriate arguments that need to be provided.
 Also, we are in the the process of making a Python package for BIDCell.

 For more details of our method, please refer to: https://doi.org/10.1101/2023.06.13.544733